 Quality Check

-1. Review Schedule: Establish a routine for periodic reviews of the handbook, ideally on an annual basis, to ensure that it remains relevant and reflective of current policies, laws, and workplace norms.
-This process should include a checklist of items to be reviewed for changes and updates.
+1. Review Schedule: Establish a routine for periodic handbook reviews—ideally on an annual basis—to ensure it remains relevant alongside contemporary policies, laws, and workplace norms.
+This process should incorporate a checklist of items to be examined in light of necessary changes and updates.

-2. Change Management: Document all revisions with a version history section at the end of the handbook.
-This transparency helps employees understand what changes have been made over time and why they were necessary.
+2. Change Management: Document all revisions through a version history section positioned at the handbook's conclusion.
+This transparency aids employees in discerning what changes have transpired over time alongside their rationale.

 Engagement with Employees